-Introduction to Clearing Your Criminal Record Information on the difference between expungement (erase) and sealing (hide) and what the requirements are for each.
-1 Step 1: Get Copies of Your Criminal Records Find out how and where to get copies of your criminal records.
-2 Step 2: Review Your Criminal Records & Pick Expungement and/or Sealing 3 Learn how to read your criminal record and find out if your cases can be expunged and/or sealed.
-Fill out the Case Worksheet on page 13.
-Pick Expungement for: Arrests or cases that resulted in acquittals, dismissals or non-conviction sentences (see types of offenses that can be expunged under Step 2).
-Pick Sealing for: • Cases that resulted in a conviction (see types of offenses that can be sealed under Step 2) Step 3: Fill Out the Expungement and/or Sealing Form 5 Step 4: Next Steps for Expungement & Sealing 8 Learn what to do once you have filled out the form, what happens once your case gets started, and what to do when you find out if your record will be expunged and/or sealed.

-Appendix: Case Worksheet & Definitions 13

-Figure out if you qualify for expungement and/or sealing and collect all your case information to help fill out the form.

-Explanations of case outcomes to help you figure out if you were convicted of a criminal offense.
+Introduction to Clearing Your Criminal Record 1 Information on the difference between expungement (erase) and sealing (hide) and what the requirements are for each.
+Step 1: Get Copies of Your Criminal Records 2 Find out how and where to get copies of your criminal records.
+Step 2: Review Your Criminal Records & Pick Expungement and/or Sealing 3 Learn how to read your criminal record and find out if your cases can be expunged and/or sealed. o Fill out the Case Worksheet on page 13.
+Pick Expungement for: Arrests or cases that resulted in acquittals, dismissals or non-conviction sentences (see types of offenses that can be expunged under Step 2). o Pick Sealing for: Cases that resulted in a conviction (see types of offenses that can be sealed under Step 2) Step 3: Fill Out the Expungement and/or Sealing Form 5 Line-by-line instructions for filling out the form to have your criminal record expunged (erased) and/or sealed (hidden).
+Step 4: Next Steps for Expungement & Sealing 8 Learn what to do once you have filled out the form, what happens once your case gets started, and what to do when you find out if your record will be expunged and/or sealed.
+Appendix: Case Worksheet & Definitions 13 Figure out if you qualify for expungement and/or sealing and collect all your case information to help fill out the form.
+Case Outcome Definitions 16 Explanations of case outcomes to help you figure out if you were convicted of a criminal offense.

 NOTE: If there are any words or terms used in these instructions that you do not understand, please visit Illinois Legal Aid Online at illinoislegalaid.org/lexicon/glossary.
-For more information about going to court including how to fill out and file forms, call or text Illinois Court Help at 833-411-1121 or go to ilcourthelp.gov.
+For more information about going to court including how to fill out and file forms, call or text Illinois Court Help at 833-411-1121 or go to illcourthelp.gov.